yuae-tum/ethereum-tx-scaling/README.md

 to run the test with the default size of 100.
 Just make sure that the size is same for every machine.

-Inside the control panel of the first machine, press the "Synch nonce"-button.
+Inside the control panel of the first machine, press the "Sync nonce"-button.
 This will fetch the current nonce from the Ethereum network and store it at the Redis Nonce Manager.

 After that, press the "register" for each control panel.
 This will let the TX Creating machine